BrianLoveGa/about-me/README.md

 __Recruiters, Employers, Job offers _-_ Start Here__

 My git is a bit cluttered at the moment.

-Since I am not sure where the job search will lead me and what of all this info is relevant let me be your guide.
+My sincere apologies ... let me be your guide.

 Below are links to repos grouped accordingly.

 If the site is live you can access it from the read-me in the repo or with the link at the top.

 The 💻 denotes a live site.

 ------